KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/README.md

 ### Making the index

 When building the reference index, BWA will generate several files.
-Let's create a forlder for the reference and its index files and then run bwa to generate the index files.
+Let's create a folder for the reference and its index files and then run bwa to generate the index files.

 ```
 $ mkdir -p ~/ngs_course/dnaseq/data/reference